 Zucchini, grape tomatoes in container, parmesan cheese, dried herbs, salt and pepper in a bowl.

 • Zucchini: I used two large green zucchinis.
-However, you can use yellow squash or even a combination of the two.
-Any variety of summer squash works well within this recipe for baked zucchini.
+If using small zucchini, make sure you have 2 pounds.
+You can use yellow squash or even a combination of the two.
+Any variety of summer squash works well.

 • Garlic: And lots of it.
 This really amps up the flavor!
-Feel free to slightly reduce the amount if preferred.
+Feel free to slightly reduce the amount, if preferred, but be sure to use only fresh garlic cloves and not from a jar or garlic powder.

-• Herbs: I used 1 tsp dried herbs (in total, not each) to toss with the zucchini and tomato mixture, and there are plenty of options: dill, basil, oregano, Italian spice mix.
+• Herbs: I used 1 teaspoon dried herbs (in total, not each) to toss with the zucchini and tomato mixture, and there are plenty of options: dill, basil, oregano, Italian seasoning.
 Use 1 alone or a combination of several.
-I also use fresh herbs (parsley or fresh basil) to garnish.
+I also use fresh parsley or fresh basil to garnish.

 • Parmesan cheese: Freshly grated will taste best.